luismurao/tenm/README.md

 #> 10 Abronia graminea            -97.0            19.7  1972 https://doi.org/10.1…
 ```

-After applying our spatial thinning we obtained only 10 observations
+After applying our spatial thinning, we obtained only ten observations
 from 106 occurrences.
 We lost a lot of information!!!
 The function
 `tenm::clean_dup` has a method to clean duplicated records according to
 a rater mask layer.
-This avoids losing records that might occur in
+The above avoids losing records that might occur in
-different pixels but occur within the distance used as threshold for
+different pixels but fall within the distance used as threshold for
 cleaning.

 ``` r